Calculations relating to some special Harmonic numbers: The Present Calculations

+This project has been run on varying numbers of CPUs since January 2014, and it would be difficult to state with any precision the number of hours devoted to individual cases of $N$.
+Except for some early exploratory work, all computations were performed in PARI, using matrix exponentiation with modular arithmetic to evaluate the required recurrent sequences or matrices, as the case may be.
+The search for solutions of $p \vert H_{\lfloor p/N \rfloor}$ has now been carried to at least $383,950,000$ for all values of $N$ in the range, and solutions have been found for all but seven cases out of 45 (see Table \ref{Table_10} below).
+The search-limits so far attained vary considerably.
+Those cases for which special formulae exist are as follows:

+For the remaining values of $N$ the calculations were usually suspended shortly after a first solution was obtained, except for $N \le 24$, where additional data was wanted for Table \ref{Table_6}.
+These calculations are little different from those involving special formulae, except that the matrices are typically larger.
+And because the processing time for matrix exponentiation is proportional to the cube of the dimension of the matrix, the test-limits achieved for the various runs fall off as $N$ increases.
+The limits so far attained are as follows:

 The results of the searches follow.
-First (Table \ref{Table_4}), we report separately those results for which the search-limits are given in Table \ref{Table_2} above, since these have particular interest and in some cases coincide with OEIS sequences.
-Then (Table \ref{Table_5}) we report all results combined, including those in Table \ref{Table_4}.
-We believe that the zero $p$ = 31251349243 for $N=24$ is the largest presently known for any value of $N > 1$.
+First (Table \ref{Table_9}), we report separately those results for which the search-limits are given in Table \ref{Table_2} above, since these have particular interest and in some cases coincide with OEIS sequences.
+Then (Table \ref{Table_10}) we report all results combined, including those in Table \ref{Table_9}.